 If you’re concerned about your safety, make sure that you develop a safety plan.
 Reach out for support with a trusted family member or friend.

-For a narcissist to be completely honest, it means they need to recognize their behavior.
+For a narcissist to be completely honest, it means they need to recognise their behavior.
 Most of the time, they can’t do this.

 The answer doesn’t lie in tricking the narcissist.
 The answer lies in you knowing your truth.